The Chora: Parecclesion

 To the right of the esonarthex, doors open into the side chapel, or parecclesion.
 The parecclesion was used as a mortuary chapel for family burials and memorials.
 The second largest dome (4.5 m diameter) in the church graces the centre of the roof of the parecclesion.
 A small passageway links the parecclesion directly into the naos, and off this passage can be found a small oratory and a storeroom.
-The parecclesion is covered in frescoes:
+The parecclesion is covered in frescoes that emphasize the theological message of salvation, in keeping with the space's use as a funerary chapel.
+Within the Christian worldview, God raises the dead at the end of time, hence the significance of the Anastasis and Last Judgement scenes painted prominently on the ceiling.
+The image of the Anastasis is particularly renowned, appearing in many art history survey books as a key examplar of late Byzantine art.